nickreyntjens/laser_safety_calculator.py/README.md

 # Laser Safety Calculator

 The **Laser Safety Calculator** is an interactive tool that evaluates the nominal safety distance for a laser system.
 It computes key parameters such as the Rayleigh range and the distance behind the focal point where the energy density (in J/m²) on a target (simulated by an extremely small "eye" aperture) falls below a specified safety threshold.
 This allows users to determine the *Nominal Ocular Hazard Distance (NOHD)* for a given laser configuration.
+The thresshold 10000 J / M^2 is taken from international eye safety standards and is the MPE for 1550 nm.
+Since 1550 nm cannot reach the retina, this wavelenght is preferred.

 ## Functionality